rdbende/Sun-Valley-ttk-theme/README.md

 ```
 </details>

 Note that on Windows 10, due to its limitations, you can only set the title bar's color to black for dark mode and white for light mode.
+On Windows 11 the title bar can be set to any color.

 ## Wanna see more?
 Check out my other ttk themes!